 The target values for each Own Sample and the corresponding laboratory results, including the assigned flags are presented in Table 1 of the OS Summary Report.
-Although laboratories are requested to follow NMBAQC guidance, detailed comparisons of results between different laboratories are generally not applicable, due to the diversity of samples analysed and some minor inter-laboratory variations in processing methodologies, especially in relation to identification.
+Although laboratories are requested to follow NMBAQC guidance, detailed comparisons of results between different laboratories are generally not applicable, due to the diversity of samples analysed and inter-laboratory variations in processing methodologies, especially in relation to identification.
 Development of more detailed taxonomic discrimination protocols may help resolve some of the latter discrepancies.

 Table 1 (columns 5, 15 and 26) shows 'pass / fail' results for three of the OS targets: the enumeration of taxa, enumeration of individuals and the Bray-Curtis comparison.
-Twenty of the 30 participating laboratories achieved a Bray Curtis of >90% ('pass' flag) for all three of their Own Samples.
-Overall, 72% of the comparisons were considered to have passed the enumeration of taxa standard, 82% exceeded the enumeration of individuals standard and 82% passed the Bray-Curtis comparison standard (>90%).
-NMBAQC Scheme sample flags have been applied to each of the Own Samples, in accordance with the performance flagging criteria introduced in Scheme Year 08 (Table 1, column 26); 12 samples (13%) are flagged as 'Fail - Bad', 4 (5%) as 'Fail - Poor', 16 (18%) as 'Pass - Acceptable', 41 (46%) as 'Pass - Good' and 16 (18%) as 'Pass - Excellent' for their Bray-Curtis similarity indices.
+Twentynine of the thirty-three participating laboratories achieved a Bray Curtis of >90% ('pass' flag) for all three of their Own Samples.
+Overall, 88% of the comparisons were considered to have passed the enumeration of taxa standard, 90% exceeded the enumeration of individuals standard and 92% passed the Bray-Curtis comparison standard (>=90%).
+NMBAQC Scheme sample flags have been applied to each of the Own Samples, in accordance with the performance flagging criteria introduced in Scheme Year 08 (Table 1, column 26); 7 samples (7%) are flagged as 'Fail - Bad', 1 (1%) as 'Fail - Poor', 8 (8%) as 'Pass - Acceptable', 57 (59%) as 'Pass - Good' and 24 (25%) as 'Pass - Excellent' for their Bray-Curtis similarity indices.
 All the laboratories with 'Poor' or 'Bad' sample flags have been provided with specific recommendations of remedial actions to quality assure their Own Sample data sets (see 2.4.4.3 Remedial Action below).

-Performance with respect to the biomass standard was generally good (Table 1, column 22), with 78% of the samples with submitted biomass values meeting the required standard.
+Performance with respect to the biomass standard was generally good (Table 1, column 22), with 79% of the samples with submitted biomass values meeting the required standard.